PageRank, Parcoursup and other Moral Machines

 (3) Technical and financial means

-Let’s emphasize the extreme ingenuity and remarkable skill of the engineers who designed and built the machines and mechanisms capable of spreading the algorithm throughout the system.
-It is a question of setting rapidly a great “power” in motion (in a completely different field, the example of Tesla’s Gigafactory is striking).
+Let’s emphasize the extreme ingenuity and remarkable skill of the engineers who designed and built the machines and mechanisms capable of spreading the algorithm throughout our technological system.
+It is, so to speak, a matter of impetus, i.e. setting rapidly a great “power” in motion (in a completely different field, the example of Tesla’s Gigafactory is striking).

 (4) A Moral Machine…